Vikas62502/spyne-backend/readme.md

 In this project we are have made a kind of social media project , where a user can login/sign up , and do CRUD operation on Discusssion/Post, like, Comment.

+## Important Note

+**Note**: I am using a free server on Render, so there may be a cold start issue.
+All microservices may take more than 30 seconds to respond to the first request.

 ## Table of Contents

 - [Installation](#installation)